Varun487/AIAlgoTrading/devops/README.md

 - rebuild from scratch test ![done]
 - Update READMEs ![done]
 - UI unable to call restapis ![bugfixed]
+- Unable to see /admin from UI ![bug]

 ## Production ![varunincomplete]
 - Containers ![done]